Raiders of the Lost Horcrux:

 The year 1979 has not, to our knowledge, ever been directly mentioned in the course of the books.
 But we had at least two statements, one from Sirius Black (which has since been rewritten) and one from Severus Snape, which when added up land us in that year.
 As well as a piece of known Ministry policy which is as likely to have been instituted in that year as not.

-And right about Halloween of 1979 is also the earliest possible date that Sybill Trelawney is likely to have made her first Prophecy.
-IF the Prophecy was made around the time of the child it foretold’s conception.
+And right about Halloween of 1979 is also the earliest probbable date that Sybill Trelawney is likely to have made her first Prophecy.
+IF, that is, the Prophecy was made around the time of the child it foretold’s conception.
 And while this is far from a done-deal, I have used this possibility as a base point for many of the theories throughout this collection.

 Because if that’s the case: that it was toward, or after the end of 1979 that Tom Riddle suddenly started distributing his Horcruxes into safe hiding places, then we have a very good idea why he might have suddenly chosen to diversify his “insurance”.